 In many countries, teenagers are expected to act and behave like adults.
-This includes how they dress, particularly important if your travels may see you to more conservative countries (you can see, for example, our guide to UAE dress code published here).
+This includes how they dress, which is particularly important if your travels may see you in more conservative countries (you can see, for example, our guide to UAE dress code published here).

 Explain the importance of dressing for cultural sensitivity, and sometimes these rules and expectations take precedents over fashion.
 It’s good to have these discussions a few weeks out so any appropriate changes in wardrobe can be made before you go.